 6. In most cases, where a response is appropriate, the Department aims to issue decisions on requests for reconsideration within sixty (60) days of receipt of the request.
+The requester will be notified if additional time is required to resolve the request, the reason the time is needed and the estimated time of completion.
 The requester will be informed by the Data Quality Coordinator of the disposition of the request, including any action taken or pending.
 The Department will give reasonable notice allowing affected persons to learn of any corrections made.